Asian Tempest: Sweet Fireball

 Culinary Qualities: This weakly bolting hardneck garlic has an explosive lively bite eaten raw, but cooked it develops an intriguing sweet and tangy flavor akin to sweet pepper.
 Most people will not identify it as a 'garlic' flavor in a dish.

-Right: Colorful and tasty Asian Tempest garlic has truly sweet cloves.
+Picture: Colorful and tasty Asian Tempest garlic has truly sweet cloves.

 Asian Tempest's wonderful sweet spicy flavor works well with chicken, pork or marinades.
 This garlic is also good in sweet and sour stir fries.
 One of Edna's favorite garlics.